visual theater

 Crossroads To Be Seen

-“Emerging from a cross-disciplinary practice, Pedro Valiente’s creative journey spans performance, visual media, and cultural narratives.
-Moving beyond the limits of a single medium, the work evolves through collaborations that merge theater with technology, crafting immersive, multi-layered experiences where body, image, and story breathe together.
+“Going through a cross-disciplinary practice, Pedro Valiente’s creative journey spans performance, visual media, and cultural narratives.
+The work evolves through collaborations that merge theater with technology, crafting immersive, multi-layered experiences where body, image, and story breathe together.

 In New York, as a video design collaborator for Robert Wilson on The Days Before: Death, Destruction and Detroit III, Valiente absorbed a radical approach to visual storytelling —where image, time, and space coexist in powerful, sculptural tableaux vivants.
 This collaboration deepened a vision of the stage as an open environment, a shifting architecture inviting new modes of audience encounter.

-In Mexico City, this vision evolved in Flying Fish Over Mexico, a multimedia performance deeply inspired by Butoh.
-Rooted in landscapes of myth and memory, the piece at the National Center for the Arts, brought together dancers, students, and artists in a collective, interdisciplinary ritual —a breathing tapestry where earth, body, and image dissolved into one.
+In Mexico City, this vision evolved in Flying Fish Over Mexico [director], a multimedia performance inspired by Butoh.
+Rooted in landscapes of myth and memory, the piece at the National Center for the Arts, brought together dancers, students, and artists in a collective ritual —a breathing tapestry where earth, body, and image dissolved into one.

-Earlier in Madrid, Tilmun Teatro worked on multimedia performance in the frame of university theater.
-Roberto Zucco by Bernard-Marie Koltès, Caresses by Sergi Belbel, Nothing to America by Julio Cortázar channeled an early use of video on stage, visual theater, and live music. a new stage language was in the making bringing technology into a living, contemporary fabric.
+Earlier in Madrid, Tilmun Teatro [director] worked on multimedia performance in the frame of university theater.
+Roberto Zucco by Bernard-Marie Koltès, Caresses by Sergi Belbel, and Nothing to America by Julio Cortázar channeled an early use of video on stage, and live music. a new stage language was in the making bringing technology into a contemporary fabric.

-Today, this creative path connects past influences with emerging futures.
-Experimenting with immersive media, it continues to explore the intersections of identity, culture, and narrative —inviting audiences into transformative spaces where art is not only seen, but profoundly lived.”
-Flying Fish Work I EXTERNAL REVIEW
+This creative path connects past influences with emerging futures.
+Searching immersive media, it continues to look at the crossroads of identity, culture, and narrative —inviting audiences into spaces where art is not only seen, but lived.”
+Site I EXTERNAL REVIEW